okfn/buildkit/doc/source/manual.rst

     127.0.0.1       localhost host.buildkit

-At this point your repository will be running at http://host.buildkit and apt-proxy will be installed and running at http://host.buildkit:9999/ .
+At this point your repository will be running at http://host.buildkit and apt-cacher-ng will be installed and running at http://host.buildkit:3142/ .
 The latter will give you an error about not enough slashes in the URL if you visit it because it only expects to be visited with a full package path.